Wales centre Owen Williams

 Watkin will be pushing those two hard I’m sure and there will be other players coming through.
 Willis Halaholo will be in the frame and I also like young Kieran Williams down at the Ospreys.
 It’s a reality of professional sport that players come and go and while Wales look set to lose Hadleigh and Owen, they have kept hold of Ross Moriarty.

 The priority for me was for Ross to stay in Wales.
-At 25 he's in the prime of his career so it would have been gutting to lose him to or .
-In the end he's decided to stay with the and that's a good move.
+At 25 he’s in the prime of his career so it would have been gutting to lose him to or .
+In the end he’s decided to stay with the Dragons and that’s a good move.
 Ross is the sort of player who can drive the region forward.

 Dean Ryan would not have re-signed Ross if he felt he wasn’t totally committed to the cause and was only it in for the money.
 Dean is not that sort of director of rugby.
 He’s very canny.